Shristi-78/predictive-demand-analytics/README.md

 pip install -r requirements.txt
 ```

-If you see errors about `prophet` or `tensorflow`, double-check you are using Python 3.11.
+If you see errors about `prophet`, double-check you are using Python 3.11.

 ### 3. Run the Dashboard